goldfishl/acupoint_speech_recognition/README.md

 # about data

-It will automatically download all the files it needs.
+It will automatically download all the files it needs from my server.

 # rule-based segmentator evaluation

-## generate combined prescription audio data
+generate combined prescription audio data

 ```shell
 python -m acpsr generate
 ```

-## evualation
+evualation

 ```shell
 python -m acpsr evaluation